 Yup.
 You read that headline correctly.
 More than forty thousand a day – according to the 2011 Health Grades Hospital Quality in America Study.

-Hospital acquired infections.
-What’s worse, increasingly these infections are being caused by antibiotic resistant superbugs.
+Hospital-acquired infections.
+What’s worse, increasingly these infections are being caused by antibiotic-resistant superbugs.
 Brad Spellberg, MD, a LA BioMed infectious disease specialist, recently analyzed reams of clinical data and concluded antibiotic resistance among hospital-acquired infections is “at crisis levels.”

 Why the rise in these dangerous superbugs?
 Simple – the overuse of antibiotics in clinical care and in agriculture…

 The improper administration of antibiotics to human patients has been a topic of concern for over a decade.
-Now new light is being shed on the practices of big agriculture, specifically the feeding of cows, pigs, chickens and other livestock daily doses of antibiotics to foster weight and size gains.
+Now new light is being shed on the practices of big agriculture, specifically the feeding of cows, pigs, chickens, and other livestock daily doses of antibiotics to foster weight and size gains.
 Having meat for dinner?
 Unless it is organic – chances are you are getting a daily inappropriate dose of these drugs.

 What’s the impact?

 Because we are eating these foods loaded with antibiotics, we are bathing countless species of bacterium daily with drugs meant to kill them in clinical care.
 And bacteria are “smart”.
-In remarkably short periods of time, bacterial genetic mutations lead to the development of bacterial strains no longer effected by the drugs meant to control them – and super bugs are born.
+In remarkably short periods of time, bacterial genetic mutations lead to the development of bacterial strains no longer affected by the drugs meant to control them – and superbugs are born.
 Sadly – the World Health Organization is now warning of an end to the antibiotic world – replaced by a world where simple surgeries will be deadly and where something as simple as a scraped knee will once again kill.